ChristianHart2019/snoTEL-metSIM-SUMMA-workflow/CREATE_SUMMA_CONTROLFILES/readme.md

 # Create files that will control SUMMA runs and output
-Follow instructions according to https://summa.readthedocs.io/en/latest/ and https://github.com/wknoben/summa to install and initalize control scripts for (SUMMA) structure for unifying multiple modelling alternatives (Clark et al., 2015).
+Follow instructions according to https://summa.readthedocs.io/en/latest/ and https://github.com/wknoben/summa to install and initalize control scripts for (SUMMA), structure for unifying multiple modelling alternatives (Clark et al., 2015).
+The SETTINGS-snoTEL folder includes nearly all the files required for performing model simulations of snoTEL site conditions.
+The folder is missing the meteorological forcing file because of file size restrictions on GitHub.
+This file can be generated using the script